kristianka/rekry2022-sample/README.md

 The whole system consists of levels and game instances.

-Level is a static represantation of a initial game state and you can play spesific level by creating a game instance from the levels initial game state.
+Level is a static representation of a initial game state and you can play specific level by creating a game instance from the levels initial game state.

 Each game instance is tagged with your token, and only you can make edits to it.
 Viewing a game is possible as long as you know the games entity id.